HiHiPy/Foreign-Per-Diem-Calculator/README.md

 2. User inputs the start and end dates of the trip (red highlight on F3 and F4).
 3. Follow the instructions above each column to fill out the table.

-foreign-per-diem-calculator-for-usa-based-institutions © 2022 by Philip Bachas-Daunert is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International
+foreign-per-diem-calculator-for-usa-based-institutions © 2022 by Philip Bachas-Daunert is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/)